-The Engineering Program is committed to excellence in Electrical and Computer Engineering education, in research and scholarships, and in strong service to our students, professional and technical societies, and the community.
+The Engineering Department is committed to excellence in electrical and computer engineering education, in research and scholarships, and in strong service to our students, professional and technical societies, and the community.

 The ECE graduates are expected to achieve the following goals, within a few years of graduation:

-4) Successfully pursue advanced graduate education in Electrical and Computer Engineering or in other related disciplines.
+- Successfully pursue advanced graduate education in electrical and computer engineering or in other related disciplines.

 The student who completes the electrical engineering program or the computer engineering program shall:

 - Be able to apply knowledge of mathematics, science, and engineering;

 - Be able to design and conduct experiments, as well as to analyze and interpret data;